 Symptoms

-The Positives of Persistent Repetitions
+The Positive Side of Persistent Repetition

 Sometimes repetition of thoughts or actions helps people adapt to a particular situation.
 Perseveration is useful or at least not pathological when: